Pnaman03/Artificial-Intelligence-Assignment/README.md

 # Artificial intelligence Assignment
 **Input File :** [input_for_all4ques.txt](https://github.com/Pnaman03/Artificial-Intelligence-Assignment/blob/master/input_for_all4ques.txt)
-## Assignment 1 : 8 queen problem using UCS.
+## Assignment 1 : 8 Queen problem using UCS.

 Implemented using queue and pushing childs and exploring again in the order of push i.e BFS since cost is same so this is UCS only.